PERS/TRS Refund Request

 After you receive a refund, if you are reemployed in a PERS or TRS position and pay back your refund plus interest, you may become eligible for retirement benefits.

-For questions on refunds, please contact the Division’s Accounting Section.
+For questions on refunds, please email the Division.

 Division employees do not give tax advice.
 You may want to contact the Internal Revenue Service or a tax expert about the effects of a refund of contributions.

 For more information please refer to the following publications:

 - Taxes and Your Benefits